 Room Set Up:

 All breakout rooms will be set up theater-style or in rounds depending on the size of the event.
-Your final room assignment will be posted online at least 2 weeks prior to the event.
+Final room assignments have been posted to the online schedule as well as in the official convention program.

 Audio Visual Equipment Needs:

 The Arc contracts with an audiovisual company to provide services at the convention.
-In order to keep our audio visual costs reasonable, each session will include the following set-up: LCD projector, screen, laptop computer (if requested) and a microphone if needed.
+In order to keep our audio visual costs reasonable, each session will include the following set-up: LCD projector, screen, laptop computer (must request in advance by emailing Ilyse Kramer at email@example.com) and a microphone if needed.
 Internet access is not available in the breakout rooms.
-If your presentation is dependent on accessing the web, please email Ilyse Kramer at email@example.com.
+If your presentation is dependent on accessing the web, please email Ilyse Kramer at firstname.lastname@example.org.
 The Arc will make every effort to connect you to the web, but to avoid any issues with accessing the internet during your presentation, we suggest that you include screen shots of the web pages you would like to share in your PowerPoint file, and pre-load any videos.
 Please remember to bring a copy of your presentation with you on site.
 If you have made any changes to your presentation, be sure that we have a copy of the latest version prior to your departure.

-All presenters are allowed to practice their presentations in the Presenter Ready Room.
-Presenters should sign up for access to the room at the convention registration desk.
+All speakers are allowed to practice their presentations in the Speaker Ready Room.
+Speakers should sign up for access to the room at the convention registration desk.
 The room will be available on a first come first serve basis.

 The Arc has created an OFFICIAL POWERPOINT TEMPLATE for your use.
 We ask that your presentation include the following slides: